walkenho/walkenho.github.io/_posts/2023-04-14-excuse-me-streamlit-cloud-you-want-what.md

   - web deployment
   - rant
 excerpt:
-    Excuse-Me Streamlit Cloud, You Want WHAT???
+    How to keep your private GitHub repositories private
 ---

 I love [Streamlit](https://streamlit.io/).
-It is easy to use and gets you what you want (i.e. a running app) really quickly.
-And since its execution flow is straight-forward top-to-bottom and everything gets re-run every time, there is no need to worry about what you can and cannot updated and when (in contrast to Ipywidgets+Voila).
+It is ridiculously easy to use and allows you to code up a running front-end in basically no time at all.
+And since its execution flow is straight-forward top-to-bottom and everything gets re-run every time, there is no need to worry about what you can and cannot updated and when (in contrast to using Ipywidgets+Voila).

 So what's the fuss about?